-- 7. Colleges and universities appeared to have different levels of planning and sophistication in responding to the crisis, but we quickly learned from each other and common best-practices emerged across institutions. - 8.
-Traditional enrollment management practices and strategies are not likely to be effective or even relevant during and immediately following the crisis.
-We are re-thinking these on the fly, cognizant of the financial impact of failing to meet enrollment goals.
-While everyone is in the same boat, some schools are more tuition-dependent and/or have fewer reserves to buffer a shortfall. - 9.
-Communities continue to look to colleges and universities for assistance, information, and guidance during the crisis.
+- Communities continue to look to colleges and universities for assistance, information, and guidance during the crisis.
 (And they have delivered.) - 10.
 Faculty and instructional staff have had to quickly experiment with and come to understand the opportunities afforded by online teaching.
 This includes faculty who have been resistant to such models for pedagogical/philosophical reasons, workload reasons, or both.
-The "shock to the system" that was the response to this epidemic forced an entire generation of faculty to become skilled in online teaching, a goal many schools have had for years.
+The "shock to the system" that was the response to this pandemic forced an entire generation of faculty to become skilled in online teaching, a goal many schools have had for years.
 Going forward, there is likely to be a new receptivity to online and hybrid classes and programs among faculty as they come to appreciate the flexibility it provides and the new features of teaching and content it enables. - 11.
-Administrations are challenged thinking about when, how, and to whom to re-open their campuses.
+Administrations are challenged thinking about when, how, and to whom to reopen their campuses.